-- before entering the kitchen and touching food.
+- before entering the kitchen and touching food

-- after using the restroom.
+- after using the restroom

-- after taking a break.
+- after taking a break

-- after handling garbage or cleaning supplies.
+- after handling garbage or cleaning supplies

-- after sweeping and mopping.
+- after sweeping and mopping

-- after touching the face, hair, or body.
+- after touching the face, hair, or body

+- after smoking or vaping, and

 - at least every 30 minutes when performing the same task.

-Accommodations to the Grooming Guidelines for Religious Beliefs and/or Disability Needs - C & R
+Accommodations to the Grooming Guidelines for Religious Beliefs, Disability, Pregnancy, or Gender Identity

-Management complies with all state and federal anti-discrimination laws.
-In the event you believe your religious beliefs, disability, pregnancy, or gender identity requires an accommodation under these grooming guidelines, you should contact the Human Resources department at (801) 280-9299 to request an accommodation.
+C & R Management complies with all local, state and federal anti-discrimination laws.
+If you believe your religious beliefs, disability, pregnancy (or pregnancy-related condition), or gender identity requires an accommodation under these grooming guidelines, you should contact the Human Resources department at (801) 280-9299 to request an accommodation.